ketola/jlibra/README.md

 *   Clone this repo
 *   Build project with `mvn install` (this is important because the project contains classes that will be created during the Maven build and simply checking the project out is not enough)

+## Start a local Diem instance
+A running local instance is required for the examples and the integration tests

+* `cd docker/validator-testnet`
+* define the Diem version to use `export IMAGE_TAG=release-1.1_639d5ab4`
+* `docker-compose up`

 ## Try the examples

 Start sample Main classes in `dev.jlibra.example` package for examples (for a complete example with creating accounts to moving coins between them check the [how to](https://github.com/ketola/jlibra/blob/master/docs/HOWTO.md))